Understanding Multitasking Behind The Wheel - Safe Driving PracticesUpdated Dec. 11, 2020

 Scanning the road ahead

-Multitasking is significantly easier and less stressful, when you are aware of actions you must make ahead of time.
-Continually scanning the roadway ahead will stop you flying by the seat of your pants and trying to execute maneuvers at the last moment.
-The more information about upcoming driving conditions you have, the safer you will be.
+Multitasking is significantly easier and less stressful when you are aware of actions you must make ahead of time.
+Continually scanning the roadway ahead will stop you from flying by the seat of your pants and trying to execute maneuvers at the last moment.
+The more information about the upcoming driving conditions you have, the safer you will be.

 By scanning the roadway ahead, drivers can identify turns they will need to make, changes in road rules and potentially dangerous situations in time to prepare for them effectively.
 Always keep your eyes moving over the roadway in front of your vehicle, rather than staring at a single spot.